ThomasSilloway/Godot-Mod-Framework-Isometric-2D-Game-Starter/README.md

 - `mainmenu` is the first mod that displays the main menu for the project.
 - `settings_menu` is the mod that injects a settings button into the main menu which opens a settings menu
   - The settings menu updates the values in the `SettingsManager` in the `main` project automatically by having its own placeholder `SettingsManager` autoloaded which is not included in the exported project.
 Surprisingly having a file in the auto load that is not included in the exported project doesn't break anything.
+- `isometric_2d_prototype` is the mod that is used as the main game when you hit the `Play` button in the main menu

 ## Usage - Manual